 SteelSeries Arctis 7 2019 – Disconnection Problems

-I picked the SteelSeries Arctis 7 2019 Edition up about two months ago now and I’ve been very happy with it.
+I picked the SteelSeries Arctis 7 2019 Edition (click to view on Amazon) up about two years ago now and I’ve been very happy with it.

-The sound is great, especially thanks to the SteelSeries Engine 3 that allows you to manipulate quite a few sound settings for different occasions.
+The sound is impressive, especially thanks to the SteelSeries Engine 3 that allows you to manipulate quite a few sound settings for different occasions.

 My problem was not constant, the disconnection problem would occur maybe once or twice per day.